Lectures on Holomorphic Curves in Symplectic and Contact Geometry: The linearization of and critical points

 where we pull back $J$ to define a complex bundle structure on $u^*TM \to \Sigma$.
 The tangent vectors at a point $u \in \bB$ are simply vector fields along $u$, thus

 Now we define a section $\dbar_J : \bB \to \eE$ by

 This section is called the nonlinear Cauchy-Riemann operator, and its zeroes are precisely the $J$-holomorphic maps from $\Sigma$ to~$M$.
-Recall now that zero sets of smooth sections on bundles generically have a very nice structure---this follows from the implicit function theorem, of which we'll later use an infinite dimensional version.
-For motivational purposes only, we state here a finite dimensional version with geometric character.
+Recall now that zero sets of smooth sections on bundles generically have a very nice structure---this follows from the implicit function theorem, of which we'll later use an infinite-dimensional version.
+For motivational purposes only, we state here a finite-dimensional version with geometric character.
 Recall that any section of a bundle can be regarded as an embedding of the base into the total space, thus we can always ask whether two sections are ``transverse'' when they intersect.

 \begin{thm}[Finite dimensional implicit function theorem] Suppose $E \to B$ is a smooth vector bundle of real rank~$k$ over an $n$-dimensional manifold and $s : B \to E$ is a smooth section that is everywhere transverse to the zero section.
 Then $s^{-1}(0) \subset B$ is a smooth submanifold of dimension $n - k$. \end{thm} The transversality assumption can easily be restated in terms of the \emph{linearization} of the section $s$ at a zero.
 The easiest way to define this is by choosing a connection $\nabla$ on $E \to B$, as one can easily show that the linear map $\nabla s : T_p B \to E_p$ is independent of this choice at any point $p$ where $s(p) = 0$; this follows from the fact that $TE$ along the zero section has a canonical splitting into horizontal and vertical subspaces.
 Let us therefore denote the linearization at $p \in s^{-1}(0)$ by